torfsen/python-systemd-tutorial/README.md

 * Add support for reloading the service's configuration without a hard restart.
 See the [`ExecReload`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#ExecReload=) option.
 * Explore the other features of the [python-systemd] package, for example the [`systemd.journal`](https://www.freedesktop.org/software/systemd/python-systemd/journal.html) module for advanced interaction with the systemd journal.
+* To have systemd monitor your service and restart it if it hangs, a Python wrapper for [sd_notify] is available called "[systemd_watchdog]."

 And of course, if you find an error in this tutorial or have an addition, feel free to create an issue or a pull request.